mainmatter/mainmatter.com/blog/_posts/2018-05-17-elixir-til-vol-1-numbers-iex-and-pipes.md

   ```

 #### Pry me a river
-Sometimes you need to quickly inspect the data being passed through a pipechain.
+Sometimes you need to quickly inspect the data being passed through a pipe-chain.
 Often `IO.inspect` will do the trick:

 ```elixir
 |> ...